lokesh-venkatesh/lasertag_analysis/README.md

 24. "Survivor" – Longest average time between deaths.
 25. "Focused Fury" – Most kills on the same player in a row.

-Hmmmmmmmmmmmmm.
-Let me know if there's anything I'm missing, or if I need to check for any finer (funny) details.

 A video of what the game looks like IRL can be found in lasertag.mp4 in this repo.
+Player names: Marudhu, Nikita, Shruthi, Nitin, Lokesh